 To avoid confusion, it’s important for aviation safety professionals to be clear about the different types of risk management activities, and use these terms accordingly.

-Predictive risk management is the process of performing risk management activities on potential/hypothetical hazards, risk events, and/or consequences based on evaluating historical performance.
+Predictive risk management in aviation SMS is the process of performing risk management activities on potential/hypothetical hazards, risk events, and/or consequences based on evaluating historical performance.

 “Potential” and “hypothetical” should not be random.
 Predictive activities for risk management are based on: